faithchapel/faith-styles/README.md

 # Faith Styles
-This project has been depricated
+This project has been deprecated